Star Wars: Upcoming films

-In April 2023, three new Star Wars films were announced to be set within different eras of the franchise.
-An untitled film written and directed by James Mangold will be set during the "dawn of the Jedi".
-Dave Filoni will direct a film set between the original and sequel trilogies during the New Republic era, serving as the climax of the various live-action television series that began with The Mandalorian in 2019.
+In April 2023, three new untitled Star Wars films were announced, each taking place in different eras of the franchise's fictional universe.
+James Mangold will write and direct a film set during the early years of the Jedi, while Dave Filoni will direct a film set between the original and sequel trilogies during the New Republic era.
+Filoni's movie will serve as the climax of the various live-action television series that began with The Mandalorian in 2019.
 Sharmeen Obaid-Chinoy will direct a third film about a new Jedi Order, set fifteen years after the sequel trilogy.
-In January 2025, George Nolfi was hired to write the script.
+In January 2025, George Nolfi was hired to write the script for the Obaid-Chinoy film.